watatomo/koori/README.md

 4. Run `main.py` with `python main.py`
    put images in images directory

-The outputs will have the same name as the pages and will be exported to the directory where `main.py` is run.
+The outputs will have the same name as the pages and will be exported in the `text` folder.
+There is also a file named `combined_text.txt` that combines all the outputs into one with page headers.

+> [!NOTE]
+> Remember that the OCR is not 100% accurate and you will still need to manually correct mistakes.
+This simply exists to speed up the process.

 ## To-do

--   [ ] Combine all the outputs into a single file, with headers signifying which sections are from
+-   [x] Combine all the outputs into a single file, with headers signifying which sections are from
--   [ ] Have the OCR follow the text in "reading order"
+-   [ ] Have the OCR follow the text in "reading order" (This is probably complicated as hell to do, so it's just here as an "idea" of sorts.)